-Owning an electric vehicle has its benefits, one of which is never having to go to the gas station to refuel.
-But if you live in an area with underdeveloped infrastructure, there’s a good chance you’re going to have to install a home EV charger so you don’t end up having to look for a nearby public charger.
-Not only is having an EV charger at home convenient so you can charge anytime you want, you’ll also never have to worry about waiting in line if public chargers are all being occupied.
+One of the main benefits of owning an electric vehicle is never having to go to the gas station to refuel, but public EV chargers can be hard to find or very busy.
+If they can, EV owners are going to want to install a home charger so they don’t end up out of power.
+Not only is having an EV charger at home convenient so you can charge any time you want, you’ll also never have to worry about waiting in line if public chargers are all being occupied.
+Plus, it adds to the value of your home if you sell.

-There are a few factors to take into consideration when choosing the right charger.
+There are a few factors to take into consideration when choosing the right electric car charger.
 For starters, is your vehicle a plug-in hybrid or a battery-electric vehicle?
-A plug-in like the Chevrolet Volt doesn’t necessarily need an expensive charger, as opposed to fully electric vehicles like the Chevrolet Bolt or Nissan Leaf.
-Don’t spend more than you have to, especially if you’re charging a plug-in hybrid.
+A plug-in with both a battery and an engine like the Chevrolet Volt or Jeep Wrangler 4Xe doesn’t necessarily need an expensive charger.
+Fully electric vehicles like the Chevrolet Bolt or a Tesla don’t have any other way to move, and take a long time to charge on a slow charger.
+You might also want to plan for the future and have the capacity to charge a full electric later on.

-Lastly, if you aren’t installing your charger inside a garage, make sure to purchase one that is durable when exposed to sun, wind, and water.
-You’ll want to make sure the charger you’re purchasing is outdoor rated.
+Lastly, if you aren’t installing your charger inside a garage, make sure to purchase one that is outdoor rated for exposure to sun, wind, dirt, and water.

 Table of contents